status-im/hardwallet-firmware/docs/STORAGE.md

     | Master encryption key (TEMPORARY!)| byte 2032-2047
     |===================================|

 The public key is stored in its compressed form.
-The IV used for encryption is composed of the last 5 bytes of the public key concatenated to the 11 random bytes following it.
+The IV used for encryption is composed of 11 random bytes followed by the first 5 bytes of the public key.

 ## PIN data area